reymonera/virofrac/README.md

 A heatmap is the graphical output provided by ViroFrac.
 The heatmap function uses the seaborn package for visualization.

+#### PCoA

+A PCoA plot is also provided as a standard ViroFrac output.
+If included, an envfit vector can be drawn on the PCoA plots.

 ## Installation

 ## Usage